MiSTle-Dev/Boards/README.md

-# MiSTeryNano board
+# MiSTle boards

-The MiSTeryNano can be used with off-the-shelf components and some breadboard setup.
+The MiSTle projects can be used with off-the-shelf components and some breadboard setup.

 To simplify this the MiSTeryNano project provides additional